The sooner ovarian cancer is detected, the easier it is to treat. Find out how to recognise the symptoms.

-If you regularly experience any one or more of these symptoms, which are not normal for you, it's important that you see your GP.
+If you regularly experience any one or more of these symptoms, which aren't normal for you, it's important that you book an appointment with your GP.
 It's unlikely that your symptoms are caused by a serious problem, but it's important to get checked out.
 Take a look at our top tips for speaking to your GP.

-Ovarian cysts in pre-menopausal women can produce symptoms similar to those for ovarian cancer but are not known to increase the risk of ovarian cancer.
+Ovarian cysts in pre-menopausal women can produce symptoms similar to those for ovarian cancer but they aren't known to increase the risk of ovarian cancer.

-Other conditions such as irritable bowel syndrome (IBS) have symptoms similar to ovarian cancer but if your symptoms do not clear up, go back to your GP or seek a second opinion, even if you've had tests.
+Other conditions such as irritable bowel syndrome (IBS) have symptoms similar to ovarian cancer but if your symptoms don't clear up, go back to your GP or seek a second opinion, even if you've had tests.